HicServices/RDMP/Documentation/CodeTutorials/Graphs.md

 ### TOP X

 You can apply a `TOP` (or `LIMIT` in the case of MySql/Oracle).
-This will reduce the number of bars in a Bar chart.
+This will reduce the number of bars in a Bar chart or the number of series in a Plot.

-**Applying a TOP to PIVOT graphs will limit the number of values in the PIVOT category only**

 ![Comparison of results without using TOP (left) and with TOP 10 (right)](Images/Graphs/WithAndWithoutTop.png)

+_Applying a TOP to PIVOT graphs limits the number of series in the PIVOT_

 ## Graphing Cohorts